zschumacher/pydapper/docs/database_support/mssql.md

 ```

 ## aioodbc
 `aioodbc` supports async methods for Microsoft SQL Server and other ODBC-compatible databases.
+It is based on [pyodbc](https://github.com/mkleehammer/pyodbc).

 ### Installation
 === "pip"